stormkit-io/app-stormkit-io/README.md

 ## What is Stormkit?

 Stormkit is an infrastructure provider for modern javascript applications.
 It supports either server-less side rendered applications or JAMStack websites.
 You can deploy, host and manage your applications/websites using Stormkit.

+## Latest development

+You can preview the latest development at [https://beta.stormkit.dev/](https://beta.stormkit.dev).
+This will reflect changes from latest master branch.

 ## Contributing